microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

 this graph physically on disk.
-With this approach, the graph's nodes are package folder copies, and its edges are subfolder relationships, but with a [special rule](https://nodejs.org/api/modules.html#modules_all_together) whose effect is to add extra graph edges pointing to the immediate children of all parent folders.
+With this approach, the graph's nodes are package folder copies, and its edges are subfolder relationships, but with a [special rule](https://nodejs.org/api/modules.html#modules_all_together) whose effect is to introduce extra graph edges (pointing to the immediate children of all parent folders).
-From a computer science perspective, this rule generalizes a [tree data structure](https://en.wikipedia.org/wiki/Tree_(data_structure)) such that (1) it can now represent some (but not all) directed acyclic graphs, and (2) we pick up some extra ("phantom") edges that do not correspond to any declared package dependency.
+From a computer science perspective, this rule relaxes the [tree data structure](https://en.wikipedia.org/wiki/Tree_(data_structure)) such that (1) it can now represent some (but not all) directed acyclic graphs, and (2) we pick up some extra ("phantom") edges that do not correspond to any declared package dependency.